 When Does Advent Begin?

 Advent officially begins four Sundays before Christmas and ends on December 24.
 It marks the beginning of the Catholic Church’s liturgical calendar year.
 This year Advent begins on Sunday, November 27, 2022.
-Christmas Eve is the Fourth Thursday of Advent, with Christmas falling on Friday.
+Christmas Eve is the Fourth Saturday of Advent, with Christmas falling on a Sunday.
 Four weeks isn't long, but that still leaves plenty of time to spend some quiet time preparing for Jesus’ coming.

 Advent traditions are a great way to prepare for Jesus!
 One Advent tradition that kids love is the Advent calendar.
 Many families set up an Advent wreath and the season is full of special Advent prayers.
 Choose the traditions that work best for you and your family!